Competitor Comparison • AI Gateway

 Deployment fit

-This topic is typically evaluated by Teams evaluating whether AI should live inside a broader gateway platform or a more focused governed AI rollout path who need governed AI usage to move from pilot status into repeatable internal rollout.
+This topic is typically evaluated by Teams evaluating whether AI should live inside a broader gateway platform or a more focused governed AI rollout path who need a repeatable path from pilot traffic into production deployment.

 What teams should evaluate in kong ai gateway vs posturio